Upper James RIVERKEEPER® & Lower James RIVERKEEPER® Program

 The eyes, ears and voice for the James River

-The James River Association’s Upper James RIVERKEEPER® and Lower James RIVERKEEPER® are full-time advocates working to prevent pollution and promote conservation and responsible stewardship of the river.
+The James River Association’s Lower James RIVERKEEPER® is a full-time advocates working to prevent pollution and promote conservation and responsible stewardship of the river.
 On any given day a Riverkeeper serves as a detective, an educator, a river ambassador or a scientist.
 The goal of this important core program is to maintain a constant vigil on the James River, monitoring its conditions, identifying problems and ensuring that solutions are executed properly.

 The first James Riverkeeper program was launched in 2001 when the James River Association joined the Waterkeeper Alliance.
 The Waterkeeper Alliance is a growing international organization with over 290 local Waterkeeper programs, all dedicated to protecting local waters from pollution.

-The Upper James Riverkeeper and the Lower James Riverkeeper monitor the length of the James River and its more than 15,000 miles of tributaries.
+The Lower James Riverkeeper monitors the length of the James River and its more than 15,000 miles of tributaries.

 Contact: email@example.com; (757) 634-4541

 Jamie Brunkow is the Lower James Riverkeeper, monitoring the tidal portion of the James from the fall line in Richmond to the river’s mouth in the Chesapeake Bay.
 His stretch of the river is heavily traveled by barges and other commercial traffic serving industry along the river.
 The lower James is a mix of urban, agricultural and industrial usage, and includes 80 percent of the watershed’s population.
 The Lower James Riverkeeper monitors the river and critical species, educates the public about river health, and responds to citizen reports and pollution concerns.
 The Lower James Riverkeeper and the James River Association’s Advocacy staff develop strategies to address threats to the river utilizing a range of policy, science and legal tools as needed.